Happy Tuesday! How is your week going? Restful and well, I hope.

 On the middle-grade end of things, there are few books I’m anticipating more than Corey Ann Haydu’s Eventown.
 Her newest MG novel follows main character Elodee when she and her family move into a town where perfection is the norm.
 I’m intrigued by the combination of genres, and knowing Haydu, I’ll make sure to have tissues at the ready.
 [Release Date: February 12]

 I’m kicking myself that I returned The Poet X to the library without having read it because I’ve heard nothing but incredible things.
 I hope to make up for it by grabbing a copy of author Elizabeth Acevedo’s next release, With the Fire on High.
-Its thoughtful premise – in which a teenage mom finds solace her in cooking – has already won me over.
+Its thoughtful premise – in which a teenage mom finds solace in her cooking – has already won me over.
 [Release Date: May 7]

 I’m in love with the cover of Tiffany D. Jackson’s next book, Let Me Hear a Rhyme – and if the summary is any indication, I think I’ll dig the story itself even more.
 When budding rapper Steph is murdered, his best friends and sister take it upon themselves to make him a household name.
 I’ve declared it the perfect post-finals treat.
 [Release Date: May 21]